Animating Toronto Parks

 MANDATORY PRE-SUBMISSION REQUIREMENT

-All applicants are required to speak with Grants Officer Erika Hennebury prior to submitting an application, in order to confirm project eligibility and feasibility of your project, and to get feedback on your application, if you would like it.
+All applicants are required to speak with Grant Program Manager Erika Hennebury prior to submitting an application, in order to confirm project eligibility and feasibility of your project, and to get feedback on your application, if you would like it.
 Please allow adequate time for a conversation (minimum one week prior to application).
 You will be required to enter the date of the conversation in your grant application.
 You are encouraged to contact Erika at any time for support with your application and project planning.